The Bias That Ruins So Much Science

 Why might that be?
 Simple.
 The subjects who buy the commercial stuff tend to be more scrupulous about their pet’s health.
 They measure.
 They feed at certain times per day.
 With a stable commercial product, there is less to go wrong.
 They are willing to spend more money on pet food.

-On the other hand, people who report feeding dogs people food are more likely the neglectful ones, scraping the leftovers into the dog’s bowl and otherwise giving the dog whatever scraps fall from the table.
-Could be tacos, mac and cheese, salad with dressing, or a big piece of meat with sauces and salts and whatever.
+On the other hand, people who report feeding dogs people food are more likely the neglectful ones, scraping the leftovers into the dog’s bowl and otherwise giving the dog whatever scraps fall from the table—could be tacos, mac and cheese, salad with dressing, or a big piece of meat with sauces and salts and whatever.
 They simply are not monitoring.

 And sure enough, those people end up with pets at the doctor more often.
 That is precisely when the gastrointestinal problems are found and recorded.

-That’s not what you do, but you are lumped into the others in the selection bias.
+That’s not what you do, but you are lumped in with the others in the selection bias.
 The truth might be the opposite of the study.
 The people who make stable and healthy meals for their pets are doing better for the dog’s health than those who use commercial food filled with grains and processed products.
 But you are not the sample being studied.

 The study’s conclusions, then, are reversed by the problem of the built-in bias.
 In other words, the study was designed to produce the precise results that it did produce.

 This is a major feature of so many scientific undertakings.
-They generalize from a population that includes a range of behaviors but it is dominated by one feature and conclude fallacious recommendations from the whole.
+They generalize from a population that includes a range of behaviors but is dominated by one feature and conclude fallacious recommendations from the whole.

-Consider the example of red-wine studies from years ago.
+Consider the example of red wine studies from years ago.
 They concluded that drinking one or two glasses of red wine per day can be good for the heart.
 They deduced this based on surveys that showed precisely that: People who drink red wine daily have fewer overall health problems than those who do not.

 This is what shoddy science does.
 It makes us believe one thing that turns out not to be true once the selection bias is eliminated.

-As you might expect, the people who complied with the mandates and then got boosters tended to be of higher socioeconomic status, have health insurance, visit the doctor more often, and are generally more scrupulous about their health.
-The people who never got one might have done so because they didn’t trust the vaccine, but they also might not have had access to quality health care and generally disregard their health.
+As you might expect, the people who complied with the mandates and then got boosters tended to be of higher socioeconomic status, have health insurance, visit the doctor more often, and generally be more scrupulous about their health.
+The people who never got one might have done so because they didn’t trust the vaccine, but they also might not have had access to quality health care and might generally disregard their health.

 The crucial point here is that even a small bias can ruin such a study.
 As it turns out, this is precisely what happened in most early studies.
 As time went on, more researchers got involved in looking more carefully.
-They discovered that once you eliminate the basis, the conclusions of the study are not only not supported but sometimes even reversed.
+They discovered that once you eliminate the bias, the conclusions of the study are not only not supported but sometimes even reversed.
 This is especially true because more people grew suspicious over time, such that healthier populations started to say no.

-In order to discover the healthy vaccinee bias, one only needs to discover that the people who received the vaccine were generally more healthy than those who did not.
+In order to discover the healthy vaccinee bias, one only needs to discover that the people who received the vaccine were generally healthier than those who did not.
 Further, one needs to discover that researchers did not account for that.
 That is precisely what several Czech researchers found earlier this year from looking at millions of health records in studies.

 They conclude: “Consistently over datasets and age categories, all cause mortality (ACM) was substantially lower in the vaccinated than unvaccinated groups regardless of the presence or absence of a wave of COVID-19 deaths.
 Moreover, the ACMs in groups more than 4 weeks from Doses 1, 2, or 3 were consistently several times higher than in those less than 4 weeks from the respective dose.
 The healthy vaccinee effect appears to be the only plausible explanation for this, which is further corroborated by a created mathematical model.”